jeperez/spark-for-data-scientists/README.md

-# Data Science Methods
+#Spark for Data Scientists
 An introduction to Spark for data scientists.
-These slides loosely follow Leskovec et al's [Mining of Massive Datasets](http://infolab.stanford.edu/~ullman/mmds/book.pdf).
+These slides are loosely based on Karau et al's [Learning Spark: Lightning-Fast Big Data Analysis](http://shop.oreilly.com/product/0636920028512.do).

 Slides are viewable [here](http://DS12.github.io/methods).